CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/2_MappingData01.md

 ####Notes on the data:

 The Gridded Population of the World describes the distribution of population across the planet and is not explicitly linked to geopolitical boundaries.
 It is created by Columbia’s Center for International Earth Science Information Network (CIESIN) through compiling census surveys from all over the world.
-We have included a version of it in the Mollweide projection (more on projection systems later...)with the files for this course however, it is also downloadable [here](http://beta.sedac.ciesin.columbia.edu/data/set/gpw-v4-population-count/data-download).
-The data is free to download however you will need to create an account to access it.
+You will be prompted to download a version of it in the Mollweide projection (more on projection systems later...) in the next section.
+The original data is downloadable [here](http://beta.sedac.ciesin.columbia.edu/data/set/gpw-v4-population-count/data-download), the data is free to download however you will need to create an account to access it.

 The data we are using about populated places is aggregated by [Natural Earth v.
 2.0](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-populated-places/), the population estimates included in the point file are gathered using [LandScan](http://web.ornl.gov/sci/landscan/) which uses satellite imagery and sophisticated (but some say flawed) algorithms in order to model world population.

 Country-level population data was published by the [United Nations Population Division](http://esa.un.org/unpd/wpp/Download/Standard/Population/) in 2010.
 All figures are reported in thousands, i.e., if the population field says 7,000 in the dataset this equals 7,000,000 inhabitants.
 We have provided a cleaned version of this dataset but the original can be downloaded [here](http://esa.un.org/unpd/wpp/Download/Standard/Population/).

+####Downloads
+In addition to the data files you have downloaded already you will need to download the Gridded Population of the World raster dataset here.
+Please create a new folder in your Class_Data\MappingData directory called Raster and save this file there.
+Once it has downloaded unzip the file so that we can use its contents.

 ####Setting up QGIS
 Open your MappingData_Population.qgs file.